michalkozak/advent-of-code-2024-java/README.md

 ## Advent of Code 2024 - Java

-How I helped save Christmas in [AoC 2024](https://adventofcode.com/2024)
+How I helped save Christmas in [AoC 2024](https://adventofcode.com/2024) :grin:

 Solutions of programming puzzles in **pure Java**